WilliamKinzig/WordCounter/README.md

 -another for actually searching the string of words.

 /****************************** SPECS ****************************************/

+Split a string into individual words / "is the" / "is" "the"

 // quick sentence here on why this test is being done
           Behavior		                 Input  Output
 Split and read each index of an array / 1,4,5 / 1